bondstreet/for-ny/posts/jeff-and-eric-rosenthal.md

 date: 'Wed Jun 08 2016 20:00:00 GMT-0400 (EDT)'
 image: /images/JeffandEricRosenthalMainPortrait.jpg
 published: true
-tweetText: '@itsthereal share three of their favorite local businesses in NYC '
+tweetText: '.@itsthereal share three of their favorite local businesses in NYC '
 socialBlurb: >-
   Jeff and Eric Rosenthal of ItsTheReal share three of their favorite local businesses in NYC.